 If you were to hire a corporate naming agency, they would ask you to fill out a questionnaire called a naming brief.

-A naming brief is a short document that helps you understand your business, your customers, and your naming goals.
+A naming brief is a short document that helps you understand your business, customers, and naming goals.

 Your naming brief doesn’t have to be fancy or extensive.
-Our Naming Made Easy course contains a 12-question naming brief.
+Our Business Naming Toolkit (which complements our name generator) contains a 9-question naming brief.

 You don’t want to bog yourself down by answering 50 questions.
 Instead, focus on developing a high-level understanding of your business.
 You want to make sure that your name fits your future with the business.
 And you want to make sure that it fits your target audience.

 One essential part of learning how to name your business is to understand how trademarks work.